marionleborgne/cloudbrain/README.md

 ##Overview
 Cloudbrain is a platform for real-time sensor data analysis and visualization.
 <br>
-One type of sensor data that works well with Cloudbrain is EEG data.
+One type of sensor data that works well with cloudbrain is EEG data.
 [EEG](http://en.wikipedia.org/wiki/Electroencephalography) is the recording of electrical activity along the scalp.
 In other words, brainwaves.
 <br>
 <br>
 Cloudbrain enables you to: